 On Dec.
 1, 2020, the Centers for Medicare & Medicaid Services (CMS) issued a press release about the Calendar Year 2021 Physician Fee Schedule (CY 2021 PFS) Final Rule titled “Trump Administration Finalizes Permanent Expansion of Medicare Telehealth Services and Improved Payment for Time Doctors Spend with Patients.”
 Because there has been misunderstanding about what this means, I’m clarifying it here.

-The CY 2021 PFS Final Rule permanently adds nine billing codes to the Medicare telehealth services list.
+The CY 2021 PFS Final Rule permanently adds eight billing codes to the Medicare telehealth services list.
 That’s it.
 That’s what “Finalizes Permanent Expansion of Telehealth Services” means.
 CMS is also amending existing language to ensure we can keep using smartphones for telehealth.

-To be clear, there are other changes, clarifications and reiterations related to telehealth and other virtual services (e.g., principal care management and remote patient monitoring), but the permanent addition of these nine codes really is the extent of the action behind the announcement:
+To be clear, there are other changes, clarifications and reiterations related to telehealth and other virtual services (e.g., principal care management and remote patient monitoring), but the permanent addition of these eight codes really is the extent of the action behind the announcement:

 - Group psychotherapy — CPT code 90853